 “Tasty, as always.”

 “A new contract… from Ed?”
 Alan thought aloud.
-Ed was Alan’s boss back when he worked for MTP in the physical.
+Ed was Alan’s boss back when he worked for MTP in the physical world.
 The last time he worked with him was about a year after he plugged in, as an alpha tester for New Horizons’ new Streams social media feature.
 “That is interesting.
 Thanks Piper.”

 Alan emerged from the alley and stumbled onto Beijing Road, bathed in the glow of neon from shop signs and digital billboards.
 He was still a little buzzed from the trip.
 As he walked the empty street towards the Huangpu River he saw the city’s skyline shimmering in the distance, its reflection dancing on the water’s inky surface.
 This late, Alan was all alone, though he could argue he always was.
 Aside from the half-intelligent A.I. controlled bots pretending to exist, his world was devoid of another soul.
 Sometimes he wondered if he even still had a soul, now that his reality was digital.
 Either way, he was still human, and occasionally needed human contact.
 He skipped out on buying a multiplayer slot after he got paid for his work on Streams, and instead unlocked a dozen cities, including Old Shanghai.
 The thrill of traveling and exploring new cities was exhilarating at first, but the excitement eventually faded.
 He had to load into friends’ worlds, or sift through stories on Streams for open parties, to find any meaningful interactions.